 The advantages of using chatbots are diverse.
 They include agility, efficiency, and convenience in serving the public 24/7.
 The savings they deliver in customer service operations and resource optimization allow interactions with human agents to take place only in complex cases where this contact is really required.
 And according to IBM’s chatbot statistics from 2017, chatbots can answer 80% of a user’s routine questions, cutting customer service costs by more than 30%.

-On top of it all, live chat statistics indicate that 85% of consumers will be getting support without any actual human interaction by 2020.
+On top of it all, live chat statistics indicate that 85% of consumers will be getting support without any actual human interaction by the end of 2020.

 2. 30% of American adults fear that chatbots will make an error.